OpenDataLiteracy/WSL-AMF/assessment/assessment-methods.md

 ### Dataset Level Assessment

 A sample of datasets will be used to assess more granular aspects such as aboutness and clarity in description.

+I used a set from the asset list downloaded 18June

 Aiming for 25% or ~125 datasets as a sample.
 I will use a stratified random sample design:  The list of datasets will be divided into three levels based on the number of downloads and ~40 datasets from each level (distributed across 4 two-year groups) will be randomly selected and evaluated based on the variables listed below.